 ** Serrétia™ and Acid Armor® are registered trademarks of Arthur Andrews Medical Inc., which is not affiliated with, nor sponsors or endorses this product or any other product from Specialty Enzymes & Biotechnologies or AST Enzymes.

-Serrapeptase has been thoroughly researched for its numerous and diverse effects on inflammation, pain, infection and healing.
+Serrapeptase has been thoroughly researched for its numerous and diverse effects on the immune response.

 Researchers in India conducted a study to assess the response of serrapeptase in patients with carpal tunnel syndrome (CTS).
 They wanted to determine if a conservative, non-surgical approach would be beneficial.
 Twenty patients with CTS were evaluated clinically after 6 weeks taking serrapeptase.
 Sixty five percent showed significant clinical improvement, which was supported by improvement in electrophysiological parameters.
 No significant side effects were observed.
 The doctors concluded that serrapeptase therapy may prove to be a useful alternative conservative treatment.1